Areal Flood Watch

 A Flood Watch means there is a potential for flooding based on

-You should monitor later forecasts and be alert for possible
+You should monitor the latest forecasts and be alert for possible

 flood warnings.
 Those living in areas prone to flooding should be